SID finding Guide

 If you already know how to do a Static RNG and use Chatot / saving the game (or learnt it just now), you can continue.

 Save in front of the Haxorus / Benga.
-If your target is Haxorus, be sure to not have a Pokémon with any of the following abilities in your leading party slot, as it may skew the results of this method leading to you not finding your SID:
+If your target is Haxorus, be sure not to have a Pokémon with any of the following abilities in your leading party slot, as it may skew the results of this method leading to you not finding your SID:

 Arena Trap, Compound Eyes, Cute Charm, Illuminate, No Guard, Quick Feet, Stench, Sticky Hold, Suction Cups, Synchronize or White Smoke.